vidispine/hull-tutorials/dev-to/hull/02_setup/README.md

 This is like a RBAC bootstrap you can build upon easily but you may have different needs so if this setup does not fit your usecase, you can disable this default set of RBAC objects and specify different RBAC objects more tailored to your needs.

-Additionally, while using RBAC is the default with HULL you can also optionally turn off the rendering of RBAC objects all together if that is what you want (of course not recommended :)).
+Additionally, while using RBAC is the default with HULL you can also optionally turn off the rendering of RBAC objects all together if that is what you want (of course not recommended :) ).

+### Inspecting the autogenerated metadata

 Another standout aspect here is the autogenerated metadata for all objects which adheres to the [best practice Kubernetes metadata definition](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [Helm's recommendation on the subject matter](https://helm.sh/docs/chart_best_practices/labels/#standard-labels).
 Using HULL you get this default metadata created without you having to do anything and on top of this it is easy to [enrich all objects or objects of a particular type or just individual objects with metadata even further](https://github.com/vidispine/hull/tree/main/hull#advanced-example).

+## Wrap up
 That's it for Part 2, in Part 3 looks at ConfigMaps and Secrets and you will add your first custom objects to the `ingress-nginx-hull` Helm chart!
-You can check out the code created so far as the outcome of this Part 2 [here](https://github.com/vidispine/hull-tutorials/tree/test/dev-to/hull/02_setup).
+You can check out the complete code created so far as the outcome of this Part 2 [here](https://github.com/vidispine/hull-tutorials/tree/test/dev-to/hull/02_setup).

 Thanks for reading!